-Engineers have been working hard to restore the track levels, helped significantly by cooler temperatures and a hefty dose of good old British wet weather, which has stopped the track bed shrinking further.
-As a result, Network Rail have been able to lift the speed restrictions and South Western Railway's (SWR) regular timetable will be restored from Monday 14 November.
+Since the baking heat shrivelled the track bed, engineers have made good progress in restoring the track levels, helped by cooler temperatures and regular (too regular) rain which has stopped the track bed shrinking.
+As a result, from today (Monday 14 November), Network Rail has been able to lift the speed restrictions and South Western Railway's (SWR) regular timetable has been restored.